Fast expectation-maximization algorithms for spatial generalized linear mixed models: Introduction

-Our contribution in this manuscript is to provide an efficient projection-based approach that addresses all these issues in a maximum likelihood framework.
-We develop two variants of the expectation maximization (EM) algorithm, Markov chain Monte Carlo EM (MCMC-EM) and Laplace approximation EM (LA-EM), for maximum likelihood estimation and show that they work well in practice.
-Our approach provides the ability to fit SGLMMs routinely by (i) having an automated algorithm for estimation, (ii) reducing the computational cost of the estimation algorithm, (iii) addressing spatial confounding issues, and (iv) sidestepping the need to provide hyperpriors for parameters about which there is often little available information.
+Our contribution in this manuscript is to provide computationally efficient ML inference for SGLMMs for large data with the ability to address the computational issues arise from spatial confounding.
+We develop two variants of the EM algorithm, Markov chain Monte Carlo EM (MCEM) and Laplace approximation EM (LAEM), for maximum likelihood estimation.
+Our approach provides the ability to fit SGLMMs routinely by (i) having an automated algorithm for estimation, (ii) reducing the computational cost of the estimation algorithm, (iii) addressing computational issues arise from spatial confounding, and (iv) sidestepping the need to provide hyper-priors for parameters about which there is often little available information.
+Our manuscript also contributes to the study of practical issues in constructing MCEM algorithms in the context of a challenging latent variable model.
 We believe, as applied statisticians ourselves, that the above characteristics are useful to researchers who use SGLMMs in applications.
 For problems that involve fitting an SGLMM to a spatial data set in more complicated settings where an additional hierarchy in the modeling framework becomes necessary, for instance where multiple data sets need to be integrated, we would likely revert to a Bayesian approach.

 The outline of the remainder of the paper is as follows.
 In Section \ref{Sec:sec2}, we describe SGLMMs and spatial confounding.
-We introduce in Section \ref{Sec:proj} the projection-based SGLMMs and in Section \ref{Sec:MLInference} the MCMC-EM and LA-EM algorithms for maximum likelihood inference.
+We introduce in Section \ref{Sec:proj} the projection-based SGLMMs and in Section \ref{Sec:MLInference} the MCEM and LAEM algorithms for ML inference.
 We study our method via a simulation study in Section \ref{Sec:simulation} and apply it to two data sets in Section \ref{Sec:application}.
 We conclude with a discussion and potential areas for future work in Section \ref{chap3:sec7}.